Yaro-bit/SimpleSalesman/Readme.md

 	For inquiries from the local area, the error message is coming from your WeatherService when the Nominatim API (OpenStreetMap reverse geocoding) cannot find a location name for those specific coordinates.
 	Error Msg.(e.g. Location for coordinates 48,2673, 14,2180 could not be determined.)
 	Workaround: coordinates are availble on the frontend;

+### Changes in Version 0.0.9
+Gui refactoring with responsive proffesional design,

 ### Changes in Version 0.0.81
 Weather Implementattion refactoring, documentation on every service.
 Creation of simple fallback.